Newsletter

 Preschool registration now open

 Serving ages 2 ½ to 5 years of age.
 We follow the Montessori philosophy.
 In addition, we offer spiritual formation and experiential music enrichment.
 Our program provides individualized learning.
 Enrollment packets are available outside the Montessori office.
-For additional questions, please contact Cindy Duffey at (419) 289-2126 or montessori@trinityashland.org.
+For additional questions, please contact Montessori at (419) 289-2126 or montessori@trinityashland.org.

 Get